While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 Cons:

-In short, this resume format helps you demonstrate your talents and frees you from the linear format of the chronological resume.
+In short, the functional resume format helps you demonstrate your talents and frees you from the linear format of the chronological resume.
 The downside?
-Some recruiters find this format difficult to decipher and therefore it could put you at a deficit in the job search.
+Some recruiters find this format difficult to decipher, which could put you at a disadvantage in the job search.

 Pros: